City-of-Memphis-Wastewater/maxson-build-utils/README.md

 Package scaffolding precedes building in most cases, so that manifest files are available.

+If you frequently build and distribute Python applications and find yourself repeating the same configuration steps, this tool can significantly accelerate your development and simplify the long-term maintenance of your projects.

 ## Spotlight IT

 ChatGPT or Gemini can provide good Python core logic.